 Research has proven that giving parents the tools they need to support a child’s social, emotional, language, and academic progress can be critical to setting a foundation for success.
 This project tracks research-informed policies and programs that support parents’ engagement in their young children’s learning and development.

-The plan identifies barriers to high quality oral healthcare among adults with intellectual and developmental disabilities (IDD) in New Jersey.
+This project, funded by the WITH foundation, identifies barriers to high quality oral healthcare among adults with intellectual and developmental disabilities (IDD) in New Jersey.

 Improving the Odds for Young Children shines a spotlight on state variation in the policy commitment to low-income young children and families.
 The result is a unique, state-by-state picture of the population of young children and the policy choices that states make across a range of services.

 People with intellectual and developmental disabilities (IDD) experience poorer oral health and more difficulty in finding, getting to, and paying for appropriate oral health care, relative to people without IDD.
+This project will assess, by state, the availability of Medicaid-funded oral health coverage for adults with IDD, including oral health care provided through Medicaid waivers, and examine the impact of increasing Medicaid-funded oral health coverage on service use and cost.

 PRiSM: Promoting Research-informed State Infant-Early Childhood Mental Health Policies and Scaled Initiatives